lyxa123/energy/README.md

 ---

-### Additional errors: Removing Old or Conflicting Containers
+### Additional Errors: Removing Old or Conflicting Containers

 If you encounter an error like: